cnsoft/cocos2d-kamcord-ios/README.md

 `ParticleTest`, `RotateWorldTest`, `SceneTest`, and `SpriteTest` all show how to use `CC_DIRECTOR_INIT_KAMCORD()`.

-### Developer Goodies
+### Developer Settings

-You as the developer can set defaults for when the user uploads to YouTube and shares to Facebook.
+You can set description fields when the user uploads videos to YouTube and shares them to Facebook.
 A YouTube video looks like this:

 <img src="http://dl.dropbox.com/u/6122/Kamcord/youtube_video2.png"/>